 Ransomware demand in 2016 was around a billion dollars.
 WannaCry was the recent ransomware campaign that spread across 150 countries affecting 200,000 users.
 It is estimated that in 2017, damages due to ransomware will exceed $5 billion.
 Modern defenses make use of virtualized environments or machine learning algorithms to ensnare the threat actor.
 This blog will detail some of the evasion techniques that modern ransomware uses to bypass such defenses.

 Techniques to detect the presence of virtualized environment have been used by other families of ransomware as well such as UIWIX.
-As shown in figure 2.0, the ransomware checks for the presence of SbieDll.dll, which is one of the DLL used only by Sandboxie sandbox.
+The ransomware checks for the presence of SbieDll.dll, which is one of the DLL used only by Sandboxie sandbox.
 It also checks if the execution environment is a cuckoo sandbox.
 If it detects the presence of Sandboxie or cuckoo sandbox, execution of ransomware terminates thus hiding its intended behavior.

 - DLL Hijacking: When an application loads a DLL, the application searches for the DLL in the directory where it is executing.
 If the DLL is not found, then the application searches for the DLL in the windows system32 folder.
 In the case of DLL hijacking, the threat actor will place the malicious DLL in the same directory as the application.
 Since the application will first search for DLL, in the current directory, the malicious DLL will get loaded and executed.
 This technique can evade the detection algorithm which makes use of the host process for classifying the activity as malicious or benign.
 CryptoLuck ransomware uses legitimate application googleupdate.exe to load the malicious DLL with the ransomware payload.